How to structure the position

 Paid part-time employment is a good option for engaging a student while they complete their degree, especially if there is the possibility of full-time permanent work after they graduate.

-Graduate positions are permanent full-time positions that are offered to students who are about to finish or have just finished a university degree.
+Graduate positions are generally entry-level roles that are permanent full-time positions that are offered to students who are about to finish or have just finished a university degree.

-- The roles are usually entry level positions in a professional field such as engineering, accounting, information technology, science or business.
-Organisations are expected to provide induction and supervision, and the graduate becomes a full member of staff from the first day of employment.
+- Organisations are expected to provide a full induction and supervision, and the graduate becomes a full member of staff from their first day of employment.

 Casual employment is an excellent option for work that is available at irregular times or durations, or for work that isn't permanent.
 If a job needs to be done at short notice, a casual employee provides a flexible option for many employers.